Hinduism in France: Hinduism in French Guiana

 As of 2010, Hinduism is followed by 1.6% of the population of French Guiana.
 It is practiced mostly by the descendants of the Indo-Guyanese, who in 2014 numbered around 360,000.

 Hinduism in Réunion

 The French government gathers no statistics on religious affiliation.
 Because of this, it is impossible to know accurately how many Hindus there are in Réunion.
 Estimates of practicing Hindus vary from 6.7% to 10.7%.
 Most of the large towns have a functioning Hindu temple.

-Yet, uncertainty as to the exact number of Hindus in the country results from the fact that many of the members of the Indian population cross-identify with Roman Catholic, Muslim and Hindu faiths.

-About 59% of the Gujarati, 40% of the Punjabis, 10% of the Tamils in Réunion are Hindus.
-An interesting feature, likely peculiar to Réunion, is the simultaneous observance by some ethnic Indians of both Catholic and Hindu rites, a practice that has earned them the sobriquet of being "socially Catholic and privately Hindu."
+An interesting feature, likely peculiar to Réunion, is the simultaneous observance by some ethnic Indians of both Catholic and Hindu faiths, a practice that has earned them the sobriquet of being "socially Catholic and privately Hindu."

 Hinduism in Guadeloupe

 Hinduism is practised by Some Indo-Guadeloupeans in Guadeloupe.
-According to a Statistics, Hinduism is followed by 0.5% of the Guadelopeans.
+According to statistics, Hinduism is followed by 0.5% of the Guadelopeans.